pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 dlv test -- -check.f TestName
 ```

-at the corresponding package directory to start a debuging session that will stop at the entry of the test.
+at the corresponding package directory to start a debugging session that will stop at the entry of the test.
 For example, if you failed on `TearDownTest` in `executor/executor_test.go`, you need to get to `executor/` and run `dlv test -- -check.f TearDownTest` in your shell.

 ### Understand how TiDB works through debugging